1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

-Chambers USA – America’s Leading Business Lawyers 2016 ranks Mr. Burns as a leading White Collar attorney in the District of Columbia.
-Who’s Who Legal and Global Investigations Review (GIR) recognized him as a 2016 leading investigations lawyer, deemed "excellent" for his work across "federal, state, and regulatory investigations".
-In 2015, Who’s Who Legal also recognized Mr. Burns as a leading lawyer in the area of Business Crime Defense.
-Mr. Burns has also been selected by Super Lawyers magazine for five consecutive years.
+Most recently, David has been listed in Best Lawyers® 2024 for work on Criminal Defense: White-Collar matters.
+Additionally, David has been recognized by Chambers USA – America’s Leading Business Lawyers as a leading White Collar attorney in the District of Columbia (eight years ranked), and Who’s Who Legal and Global Investigations Review (GIR) recognized him as a leading investigations lawyer, deemed “excellent” for his work across “federal, state, and regulatory investigations.”
+Who’s Who Legal also recognized David as a leading lawyer in the area of Business Crime Defense.

 Columbia University - 1995 Juris Doctor